EvanHerman/simple-taxonomy-ordering/README.md

 Filters
 ===========
 * `yikes_simple_taxonomy_ordering_capabilities` - Filter to adjust who can access the 'Simple Tax.
 Ordering' settings page.
 * `yikes_simple_taxonomy_ordering_excluded_taxonomies` - Filter to add additional taxonomies or remove default taxonomies.
-Items in this array will **not** be displayed in the dropdown on the settings page, and thus cannot have drag and drop sorting enabled. (defaults: 'nav_menu', 'link_category', 'post_format')
+Items in this array will **not** be displayed in the dropdown on the settings page, and thus cannot have drag and drop sorting enabled.

 Issues
 ===========
 If you're running into any issues, we would love to hear about it.
-Please head over to the [Simple Taxonomy Ordering Issue Tracker](https://github.com/yikesinc/yikes-simple-taxonomy-ordering) and create a new issue.
+Please head over to the [Simple Taxonomy Ordering Issue Tracker](https://wordpress.org/support/plugin/simple-taxonomy-ordering/) and create a new issue.

 ===========